Yoga Vs Pilates: Which Is Better For You?

 Long, lean muscles; stress relief; improved flexibility; a strong core… The health benefits of both yoga and Pilates are numerous.
-With the two disciplines focusing on breath work and a slow, controlled pace, it’s no wonder they’re seemingly similar, but “at their core, they are completely unrelated,” says Rachel Brathen, an Aruba-based yoga teacher and author of Yoga Girl.
-Here’s our quick guide to understanding the difference between the two.
+With the two disciplines focusing on breath work and a slow, controlled pace, it’s no wonder they’re seemingly similar, but “at their core, they are completely unrelated,” says Rachel Brathen, an Aruba-based yoga teacher and the author of Yoga Girl.
+Here’s our quick guide to understanding the difference between the two practices.

 What is yoga?